vk-cs/docs-public/docs/en/computing/iaas/service-management/volumes/volumes.md

 </tabpanel>
 </tabs>

-## Increasing the disk size with rebooting
+## Increasing disk size with rebooting

 Restrictions related to changing the VM disk size on the VK Cloud platform: